kotori-y/Scopy/README.md

-# Scopy: a compounds filter for early stages in drug discovery.
+# Scopy: a compounds filter for HTS and VS

 <div align=center>
     <img src='Scopy.png'>